How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Here, we will look at just a couple of them:

-This is an indication of mold in humidifier.
+This is an indication of mold in the humidifier.
 If the water has been in the tank for some time, you may start to see a pale pink layer on the water.

 This is an indication of mold.
 If you see that, empty the water immediately and clean the humidifier.